NixOS/nix.dev/maintainers/working_groups/learning_journey/README.md

 Membership is open to anyone that wants to contribute.

 ## Meetings
-Meetings will be held every two weeks to ensure that progress can be made between meetings.
+Meetings will be held every week to ensure that progress can be made between meetings.

 ## Immediate projects
 ### Decide on documentation structure